seyhanp/seyhan-pserver/README.md

-seyhan-pserver
+The seyhan-pserver
 ==============

-seyhan projesi için yazıcı servisi projesi
+The printing service project for seyhan